ZTerechshenko/Forecasting/Forecasting_icews_phoenix.md

     ## 5 Bentley & Leonard
     ## 6 Bentley & Leonard

 Here, I'll focus on on International Crisis.

-For the purpose of forecasting I create an onset variable:
+Since the goal is to predict a conflict, we have to focus on its onset rather than its duration.
+Therefore, I create an onset variable, which is equal to 1 for the month the conflict started and equal 0 for all other months:

 ``` r
 eoi_int = eoi %>%